hkdb/lmgate/README.md

 ## ✨ Features
 ---

-- **Authentication** — API token authentication with JWT sessions guarded by local or OAuth2/OIDC single sign-on accounts with MFA
+- **Authentication** — API token authentication with JWT sessions managed by a web dashboard with local or OAuth2/OIDC single sign-on
-- **Multi-Factor Authentication** — TOTP authenticator apps, WebAuthn/passkeys, and one-time recovery codes with optional global 2FA enforcement
+- **Multi-Factor Authentication** — TOTP authenticator apps, WebAuthn, and one-time recovery codes with optional global 2FA enforcement
 - **Password Policies** — configurable minimum length, complexity rules, expiry, max failed attempts with account lockout, and force-password-change on next login
 - **Model ACLs** — per-user allow/deny rules with wildcard patterns controlling which models can be used
 - **Rate Limiting** — per-user and per-token requests-per-minute limits with configurable global default